 This would generally be determined by the transmission builder.
 But as a rule, as far as contamination goes, the only thing that can put contaminants in the converter is the pump or converter itself.

 All fluid being sent back to the planets and drums must travel back through the filter in order to reach the converter, and unless the filter becomes damaged in some way, the particulate matter that goes into the pan during a failure cannot reach the converter.
 Exceptions to this rule would be if you had been having known converter issues (such as lockup, shudder, noises whining or grinding) and, after tear-down, no obvious source for the noise can be found for metal present in the pan with no discernable source within the transmission.

 The same rule would apply to clutch material.
-For instance, pan has large amounts of grey dust in bottom but there are no burned or worn away clutches within the transmission.
-Since everything in the transmission pan had to originate from either the transmission or the converter, if you can’t find a source for it in one you must assume it’s from the other.
+For instance, the pan has large amounts of grey dust in bottom but there are no burned or worn away clutches within the transmission.
+Since everything in the transmission pan had to originate from either the transmission or the converter and you can’t find a source for it in one, you must assume it’s from the other.

 The converter clutch operation from the transmissions perspective is quite simple.
 The lockup solenoid is energized and, in the case of the 95 and up 4L60E, the PWM solenoid is turned on.
 This strokes a valve in the pump and the lockup clutch is engaged.

 The clutch assembly inside the converter consists of two seals and a clutch.
 The solenoids engage and the fluid is directed to the converter clutch piston via the TCC valve in the pump, which applies the clutch.
 From a converter perspective, there are only two reasons this might not happen.
 One would be the seals are damaged or bad.
 This is unlikely if the clutch has been applying and has suddenly stopped or now applies intermittently.

 The other possibility is the lining has come off the converter clutch.
 However, if this has occurred you will hear a grinding/rubbing sound from the converter and there will be metal in the pan.